ucl-exoplanets/lightcurve_model/README.md

 - Check notebook "1_the_planet_class" for easy access to planet parameters, properties and calculations.

+- Check notebook "2_lightcurve_fitting" for instructions on how to fit your light-curves and on how to read the fiiting output.

-- Check the notebooks under the "notebooks/2_detrending_examples" directory to see how to model your light-curves.
+- Check the notebooks under the "notebooks/detrending_examples" directory to see how to model your light-curves.

 - Check the notebook "3_core_calculations" for higher efficiency